Great argus: Mating dance

 The male clears an open spot in the forest and prepares a dancing ground.
-He announces himself with loud calls to attract females, then he dances before her with his wings spread into two enormous fans, revealing hundreds of "eyes" while his real eyes are hidden behind it, staring at her.
+He announces himself with loud calls to attract females, then dances before her with his wings spread into two enormous fans, revealing hundreds of eye-like markings.
+His head is bowed towards the ground, hidden under the display.

 Breeding

 Despite displays similar to polygamous birds and though the great argus was thought to be polygamous in the wild, it has been discovered that it is actually monogamous.
 The hen lays only two eggs.

 Distribution and habitat

 The great argus is native to the jungles of Borneo, Sumatra and the Malay Peninsula in southeast Asia.

 Conservation

 Due to ongoing habitat loss and to being hunted in some areas, the great argus is evaluated as Vulnerable on the IUCN Red List.
 It is listed on Appendix II of CITES.